Georgetown, Beaver County, Pennsylvania: History

-In 1763 the region became British territory after a War with France.
+In 1763, the region became British territory after the Treaty of Paris.
 The Province of Pennsylvania gained control of the land through an Indian treaty in 1768.

 After the end of the American Revolutionary War in 1783, settlers began to move into western Pennsylvania, Pittsburgh and further west by way of the Ohio River.
 The area around Georgetown was known to riverboat travelers west of Pittsburgh as a 'last chance' stopping place for food and supplies, before entering into the roughly-charted and dangerous Northwest Territory, (there was an ongoing Indian War in the territory at the time).
 The closest place of protection was Ft.
 McIntosh, (in modern-day Beaver), about 20 miles east of the Pennsylvania border line.

-The town as it is today was laid out by Benoni Dawson January 13, 1793 and named 'Georgetown'.
+The town as it is today was laid out by Benoni Dawson on January 13, 1793, and named 'Georgetown'.
 One theory suggests the name was bestowed in honor of George Dawson, his son.
 Another theory suggests the town was named in honor of the new U.S. President George Washington, who surveyed the Ohio River area years earlier.

-Settlement was slow due to hostilities with the Native Americans until General Wayne's Treaty of Greenville in 1795.
+Settlement to the area was slow due to hostilities with the Native Americans until General Wayne's Treaty of Greenville in 1795.
 In 1800, Georgetown would be part of the newly formed Beaver County, surrounded by several townships.
 The first post office in Georgetown was established in 1802, including its first hotel.

 In 1803, in preparation for the Lewis and Clark Expedition, Meriwether Lewis had a keelboat built near Pittsburgh, with plans to sail it down the Ohio River and meet up with William Clark in Kentucky to begin the Expedition.
 Lewis and his crew stopped at Georgetown to buy a canoe to replace one that was leaky.
 Lewis later discovered the new canoe also leaked.
 In 1812 the nearby Mill Creek was used to power mills to grind grain into flour.
 The first church was built in 1814, St. Luke's Episcopal Church.
 Georgetown remained a river town for keelboats and later steam boats, until the expansion of railroads and oil drilling after the Civil War.

 Geography

-Georgetown is located at 40°38′28″N 80°30′0″W (40.641172, -80.500037).
+Georgetown is located at 40°38′28″N 80°30′0″W (40.641172, −80.500037).

 According to the United States Census Bureau, the borough has a total area of 0.3 sqmi, of which 0.2 sqmi is land and 0.1 sqmi (33.33%) is water.